mdbridge/click-by-voice/doc/displaying_hints.md

 is unlikely to disturb the webpage too much or have the hint get clipped.

-As of version 0.19, the default mode is inline.
+As of version 0.19, the default mode is hybrid.
 If the default mode does not display hints well for the current page, you may want to try switching to one of the other modes.